ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/001-welcome.md

 ---
+title: Welcome to the Ecamm Live User’s Manual.
 ---

-Welcome to the Ecamm Live User’s Manual.
-In this manual, you’ll learn…
-* The capabilities of Ecamm Live and what advantages you gain by using it.
-* In-depth description of all the features and tools of the app, and where to find the all the primary features.

 ## What can Ecamm Live do?